Can Hackers Obtain The Private Key From The Secure Element Chipset?

 In the last 6 months the CoolWallet S were analyzed and tested by two independent hacker teams who performed intrusion testing and side-channel attacks.
 They could not breach our hardware wallet’s security and there is currently still no known way to capture the private key.

 For supply-chain attacks, where hackers physically tamper with the hardware wallet as seen in competitor products: We chose a card form factor for the CoolWallet as its wafer-thin slimline design would make it virtually impossible to tamper with.
-In addition, our cards are assembled using a patented "Cold Compression" method.
+In addition, our cards are assembled using a patented "Cold Compression" process.
 If a hacker tries to disassemble the card, it cannot be restored to its original state.
 Any tampering will be immediately noticeable.